 o Administration and training costs.

 K. Detailed Instructions.--This section is divided into two major parts: Common Features and Requirements, and Section by Section Descriptions.
-Use the Section by Section Descriptions in conjunction with the Maintenance Assistance Status and Basis of Eligibility (Appendices A, the type of services definitions
+Use the Section by Section Descriptions in conjunction with the Maintenance Assistance Status and Basis of Eligibility (Appendices A and B), the type of services definitions (Appendix C), and the Racial/Ethnic Classifications (Appendix D).

-1. Common Features and Requirements.--The sections of Form HCFA-2082 are in alphabetical order, A through , which are indicated in the subheading at the top of each page.
-An exact sequential corner.
+1. Common Features and Requirements.--The sections of Form HCFA-2082 are in alphabetical order, A through M, which are indicated in the subheading at the top of each page.
+An exact sequential page-by-page number preceded by the letter "A" is displayed in the top left corner.

 Record the full name of the state in the space provided near the upper left hand corner of every page of Form HCFA-2082.
 Record the federal fiscal year being reported in the space provided in the upper right hand corner of every page.